SamchanThunder/openhim-mediator-encounter-to-shr/README.md

 ### 1. Receives encounter data from OpenHIM
 ### 2. Obtains and changes subject reference ID to the correct patient ID from the Shared Health Record
 ### 3. Forwards the encounter data to the Shared Health Record

-Prerequisite Mediator: openhim-mediator-client-registry (which in short posts patient data from OpenHIM to the Shared Health Record)
+### Prerequisite Mediator: openhim-mediator-client-registry (which, in short, posts patient data from OpenHIM to the Shared Health Record) and data that follows the HL7 FHIR Standard
 -------------
 ## **How to run the mediator on Docker:**